Paradise for soprano, cello and piano, opus 95 (2013)

 For some time I have either been writing my own texts or quietly editing, translating and adapting pre-existing texts to suit my musical purposes.
 In choosing to write my own texts I have been attracted by the freedom and precision of expression this allows me to bring to my vocal music.
 This is partly because of the inevitable constraints that a text places on a composer but also because I am looking for a personal, specific and clear expression of ideas and that requires a high level of unity of artistic means.

 In the case of Paradise the subject matter of the work’s texts is sensitive and tricky to pull off.
-This work occupies a similar creative space to my opera, Going Into Shadows, in the way it addresses brutal violence and its aftermath in the contemporary world.
-Finding a way to deal with this material is an artistic enigma for me as my aspiration is always a quest for beauty.
+The work occupies a similar creative space to my opera, Going Into Shadows, in the way it addresses callous violence and its traumatic aftermath in the contemporary world.
+Finding a nuanced way to deal with such confronting material is an artistic enigma for me as my aspiration is always a quest for beauty.
 As Emerson put it in his Journal, “Beauty can never be clutched: in persons & in nature is equally inaccessible.”

 I. Suspended earth